 Maps galore were spread across the tables under candlelight each evening to judge the elevation and route profile of the following day before evaluating our most efficient path.
 We were constantly tinkering with the itinerary and managing the mental arithmetic of time, distance, speed to successfully deliver the aims of the expedition.

 Six days on the bounce totalling over 30 hours of skiing was physically and mentally demanding.
 Our distances increased as people’s competency improved.
-A positive weather change assisted but the terrain became more undulating and untrodden with each new day.
-The established early routes were gone and every morning brought about stunning new surroundings and experiences.
-We had to remain flexible in our planning and cohesive to ensure all team members successfully navigated the long stretches and often inconsistent descents.
+A positive weather change assisted but the terrain became more undulating and untrodden each day.
+The established early routes were gone and every morning brought about stunning new surroundings.
+We remained flexible in our planning to ensure all team members successfully navigated the long stretches and often inconsistent descents.

 Finally, a much-welcomed rest day ensued as we drove up to the Jotunheimen mountain range to attempt to ski up and down Galdhøpiggen, the highest mountain in Norway and Northern Europe.
 To our relief, the weather transmuted to clear blue skies and all day sunshine, albeit with a numbing -18°C base temperature.
 We were told at the DNT hut that we were the first team planning on skiing up Galdhøpiggen that season – both daunting and exciting.

 A brisk morning welcomed us as we zig-zagged our way up the lower slopes slowly gaining altitude, climbing ever closer to escape the chilly valley floor which remained in the shadows.
-Our anticipated ascent time went out the window due to the deep snow but onwards we went, hoping to actually see our objective beyond the false summits.
+Our anticipated ascent time went out the window due to the deep snow but onwards we went.
 Rocky outcrops meant we had to remove skis, attach them to the side of our rucksacks and head up on foot.
 There were a few brief meetings to discuss the option of turning around to ensure our safe descent.
-Summit fever, ably assisted by the pristine weather conditions and a strong team, meant we continued on up and the decision was fully justified.
+The pristine weather conditions and a strong team meant we continued on up and the decision was fully justified.

 As we kicked in steps up the steep upper slopes, we reached the 2,469m summit of Galdhøpiggen in mid-afternoon and one could have been easily persuaded we were in the Himalayas.
 Majestic snowy peaks spiked up around us as the sun bore down amidst the clear sky.

 A bracing wind and tough descent meant our time on the top was unfortunately cut short.
-The skis came off the rucksacks, skins were removed and a new test lay ahead, skiing down the mountain.
-Thankfully all the team successfully gathered together again at Spiterstulen after making their eventful way down and we could celebrate a thoroughly successful excursion in a stunning environment.
+The skis came off the rucksacks, skins were removed and the test of skiing down the mountain lay ahead.
+Thankfully we successfully gathered together again at Spiterstulen after making our eventful way down and we could celebrate a thoroughly successful excursion in a stunning environment.